BinaryTarget

 )

-Add a precompiled header file (PCH) <file_path> to an existing binary target <target_name> with PRIVATE visibility.
-The file is added to the target with target_precompile_headers() to populate the PRECOMPILE_HEADERS target property.
+Add a precompile header file (PCH) <file-path> to an existing binary target <target-name> with PRIVATE visibility.

 Example usage: